-Texas Township Trailway connects area residents to community assets, including parks, natural areas, local businesses, schools, and neighborhoods.
-It is also intended to provide safe non-motorized connections from Texas Corners to Portage, Oshtemo, and Mattawan, thus connecting the Township to regional trail systems, including the Kal-Haven Trail and Kalamazoo River Valley Trail.
+The purpose of the Texas Township Trailway is to connect area residents to community assets, including parks, natural areas, local businesses, schools, and neighborhoods.
+It is also intended to provide safe non-motorized connections from the Texas Corners DDA to Portage, Oshtemo, and Mattawan, thus connecting the Township to regional trail systems, including the Kal-Haven Trail and Kalamazoo River Valley Trail.

-The existing trailway currently connects Texas Corners, centered at the intersection of 8th Street and Q Avenue, to the roundabout at 12th Street and Milham Avenue, a local commercial node at the Township's border with the City of Portage.
-It passes through Texas Drive Park and Al Sabo Land Preserve, a 741-acre preserve owned and maintained by the City of Kalamazoo.
-The trail also connects to Portage Public Schools' 12th Street Elementary School and to Woollam Preserve, a Kalamazoo County park.
+The Trailway currently connects Texas Corners DDA, centered at the intersection of 8th Street and Q Avenue, to the roundabout at 12th Street and Milham Avenue, a local commercial node at the Township's border with the City of Portage.
+It passes through Texas Drive Park, one of two Township-owned community parks, and Al Sabo Land Preserve, a 741-acre preserve owned and maintained by the City of Kalamazoo.
+The trail also connects to Portage Public Schools' 12th Street Elementary School and will provide access to Woollam Preserve, a Kalamazoo County park.
 Approximately four (4) miles long, the eight (8) to ten (10) foot wide paved trail is intended primarily for walking and cycling.
 The existing trailway was funded through a variety of sources, including grant monies from MDOT and MDNR, Texas Township General Funds, donations from the Friends of Texas Township Parks and Trails, and the Laugh Out Loud 5K Run.
 Constructed in two phases, the most recent phase was completed in 2016.